 All of these units are illustrated with more detail in the stratigraphic column of Figure 3.2.
+The Hanford formation has also been subdivided into, from top to bottom, H1, H2, and H3 subunits (Springer 2018) (Figure 3.3).

 Figure 3.2.
-Hydrostratigraphic Units and Generalized Hanford Site Stratigraphy for 200-UP-1 Groundwater OU (Hammond and Lupton 2015)
+Hydrostratigraphic Units and Generalized Hanford Site Stratigraphy for 200-UP-1 Groundwater OU (Hammond and Lupton 2015).

 Geologic data indicate the Rlm is continuous beneath most of 200-UP-1, but is absent in the northeast quarter of the 200 West Area (Hammond and Lupton 2015).
-Groundwater in the unconfined aquifer flows from areas where the water table is higher (west of the Hanford Site) to areas where it is lower (the

-Columbia River).
-In general, groundwater flow through the Central Plateau occurs in a predominantly easterly direction from the 200 West Area to the 200 East Area (Figure 3.3 through 3.6).
-In addition to the upper, unconfined aquifer, where the iodine-129 contamination exists, groundwater is also found deeper in a mostly confined condition in the Rwia (HSU 9) (and the basalt).
+Groundwater in the unconfined aquifer flows from areas where the water table is higher (west of the Hanford Site) to areas where it is lower (the Columbia River).
+In general, groundwater flow through the Central Plateau occurs in a predominantly easterly direction from the 200 West Area to the 200 East Area (Figure 3.3 through Figure 3.6).
+In addition to the upper, unconfined aquifer, groundwater is also found deeper in a mostly confined condition in the Rwia (HSU 9) (and the basalt).

 Figure 3.3.
-Cross Sections of Geologic Framework Model (GFM), West to East (left to right) and South to North through the 1 pCi/L Plume Center of the 2017 Iodine-129.
-Red ticks under the blue water table line mark the lateral extent of the plume.
-The extent of GFM and its discretization shown here are for the eSTOMP model domain.
-Grid blocks are 50 m in x- and y-directions and 5 m in the z-direction.
+Cross Sections of Geologic Framework Model (GFM), West to East (a) (left to right) and South to North (b) through the 1 pCi/L Plume Center of the 2018 Iodine-129 Plume.
 Vertical exaggeration of the figure is 10x.
-FIO.

 The Rwie unit contains the unconfined aquifer in Central Plateau and the Rlm unit is the primary confining unit that limits downward migration of groundwater and contaminants.
 The thickness of the unconfined aquifer varies substantially within the Central Plateau, from over 200 m (656 ft) southeast of the 200 East Area to zero where the aquifer pinches out against mud units and basalt above the water table.
 The water table is as deep as 106 m (348 ft) below ground surface beneath the Central Plateau.
-The conceptual west-to-east cross section in Figure 3.3 shows the relationship between waste sites, vadose zone, water table, and geologic units in the Central Plateau.
+The conceptual west-to-east cross section in Figure 3.4 shows the relationship between waste sites, vadose zone, water table, and some of the geologic units underlying the 200-UP-1 OU.